18F/identity-gitlab/README.md

 follow the procedure in here to make them actually go away: https://craignewtondev.medium.com/how-to-fix-kubernetes-namespace-deleting-stuck-in-terminating-state-5ed75792647e

+You may have to delete an ELB by hand too.
+I think that EKS is deleted too fast sometimes for teleport or gitlab to tear it down.

 ## Further Setup

 ### Teleport
 To get access, you will need to configure teleport.
-- Create the teleport roles: `kubectl exec -it deployment.apps/teleport-cluster -n teleport -- tctl create -f < terraform-k8s/teleport-roles.yaml`
+- Create the teleport roles: `kubectl exec -it deployment.apps/teleport-cluster -n teleport -- tctl create -f < ./teleport-roles.yaml`
 - Add yourself as a local admin: `kubectl exec -it deployment.apps/teleport-cluster -n teleport -- tctl users add <yourusername> --roles=editor,access,admin,k8s-admin --logins=root`
 - Go to the URL they give you and set up your 2fa
 - You can use kubernetes if you use tsh to log in: `tsh login --proxy teleport-<clustername>.<domain>:443 --user <yourusername>`